 The Serra do Mar coastal forests in southeastern Brazil, an ecoregion of the tropical moist forests biome, represent the largest continuous block of montane Atlantic forest and one of the more remarkable centers of endemism in South America.

 Search LAC Geo

-The Upper Paraná Atlantic Forest or "selva parananese" is an ecoregion of the tropical moist forests biome and the South American Atlantic Forest biome.
-The ecoregion stretches across the borders of southern Brazil, eastern Paraguay and northeastern Argentina.
+The Upper Paraná Atlantic forests, or "Selva Paranaense," is an ecoregion of the tropical moist forests biome and the South American Atlantic Forest biome.
+The ecoregion stretches across the borders of southern Brazil, eastern Paraguay, and northeastern Argentina.